raymondkneipp/Routinely/README.md

 - Inputs with type of password rendered with a button to toggle visibility
 - Only clear newTask creation input if it is successful
 - Updating password | if incorrect old password app logs you out
-- Seperate reducer and actions for authentication and changing user data ie. name and password
+- Separate reducer and actions for authentication and changing user data ie. name and password
+- Add twin.macro to handle style better
+- Create a custom chart for water

+## Deployment

-## Deploy backend to Heroku
+### Deploy backend to Heroku

 1. Be sure to have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) installed
 2. Run the command `heroku login`
 3. Create a new app on Heroku dashboard and give it a name
 4. Run `heroku git:remote -a <name-of-app>`
-5. Run `git subtree push --prefix server/ heroku master` from root project directory
+5. Run `git subtree push --prefix server/ heroku master` from the root project directory
 6. Set environment variables
    - Set `MONGO_URI` to `mongodb+srv://<username>:<password>@cluster0.v4olk.gcp.mongodb.net/<database-name>?retryWrites=true&w=majority` and replace angle brackets with the correct credentials and database name
    - Set `JWT_SECRET` to a random string

-## Deploy front end to Netlify
+### Deploy front end to Netlify

 1. Add new site from github
 2. Configure build settings